I have now returned to the USA. I have just completed mailing all QSL cards that I have received as of April 26, 2016.

 My USA license is K2GSJ, however when I am at my second QTH in St. Martin, I operate as PJ7TM.
 Please check K2GSJ for my background information.

 Equipment here in St. Martin is a Kenwood TS 440S and a Hy-gain Patriot 640 vertical on the roof of the house.
 I also have an inverted V for 160m.
-I mostly operate SSB on 10 through 20 meters, but also can be found on 40 and 30 meters CW.
+I mostly operate SSB on 10 through 20 meters, but also can be found on 160, 40 and 30 meters CW.
 I am usually in St Martin five months a year.

 I participated with the Buddipole Caribbean Dxpedition to Montserrat from April 8th thru the 16th, 2012.
 My call during the dxpedition was VP2MTM.